 Late Registration and Classification.
 A student who appears for registration after the regularly appointed date (See Calendar) should report at the office of the Registrar, Room 117, Agricultural Building.
 After registering he proceeds to his class officer as above for his study card.
 This is to be taken to the Registrar's Office at once where Late Registration cards are made out for all subjects and fees noted on the study card.
-A late registration fee of \$1.00 a day is charged for all but new students who register after the first day; the total fee not to exceed \$3.00.
-(See under absences.)
+Students registering late are held for unexcused absences (see under Absences.)

 Class Officers.
-Each student is assigned, according to course and year, to some member of the Faculty who assists him in making up his study card and acts as his adviser throughout the year.
-For the year 1920-21 the class officers are as follows:
+Each student is assigned, according to course and year, to some member of the Faculty who assists him in making up his study card and acts as his advisor throughout the year.
+For the year 1921-22 the class officers are as follows:

-Agricultural Course.
+Agricultural Course

-Seniors - 5 - Dean R. S. Shaw
+Seniors - Dean R. S. Shaw

 Room 118 Agr.
 Bldg.

-Juniors - - - 5 - I Prof. J. E. Burnett
+Juniors - Prof. J. E. Burnett

-· Room 112 Agr.
+and the second second Room 112 Agr.
 Bldg.

-Sophomores - - Prof. C. P. Halligan Hort Lab.
+Sophomores Prof. C. P. Halligan

+Hort.
+Lab.
 (Temporary-Room 103 Agr.
 Bldg.)

-Freshmen - - Prof. E., H. Ryder Room 115 Agr.
+Freshmen - - - - Prof. E. H. Ryder Room 115 Agr.
 Bldg.

-Engineering Course.
+Engineering Course

-Seniors - - - Dean G. W. Bissell Room 101, R. E. Olds' Hall of Eng.

-Juniors - - - Prof. H. K. Vedder Room 103, R. E. Olds' Hall of Eng.

-Sophomores - - - Prof. A. R. Sawyer Room 114 R. E. Olds' Hall of Eng.

-Freshmen - - Dean G. W. Bissell Room 101 R. E. Olds' Hall of Eng.
+s - - - Dean G. W. Bissell Room 101, R. E. Olds' Hall of Eng.
+Seniors Prof. H. K. Vedder Juniors Room 103, R. E. Olds' Hall of Eng.
+Prof. A. R. Sawyer Sophomores -Room 114, R. E. Olds' Hall of Eng.
+Dean G. W. Bissell Freshmen Room 101, R. E. Olds' Hall of Eng.

-Home Economics Course.
+Home Economics Course

-All Classes - - Dean of Home Economics Woman's Bldg.
+Dean of Home Economics All Classes Woman's Bldg.

-Veterinary Course.
+Veterinary Course

-All Classes

-- Dr. F. W. Chamberlain, Acting Dean of Vet.
-Medicine.
-Veterinary Bldg.
+All Classes - Dr. F. W. Chamberlain, Acting Dean of Vet.
+Medicine, Veterinary Bldg,